Skip to content

 Created byAPI v1 resource state changesAPI v2 resource state changes

-PayloadLarge: Includes a snapshot of the API object related to the eventSmall: Only includes an ID of the API object related to the event
+Delivered payloadLarge: Includes a snapshot of the API object related to the eventSmall: Includes an ID of the API object related to the event in a lightweight event notification

-Access additional data to process event.Fetch the latest object definition from the API.
-The object definition in the event payload might be outdated by the time you process the event.Fetch the latest object from the API or retrieve the full event from v2/events.
-The full event payload may include extra details about the event.
+Accessing additional data to process event.Fetch the latest object definition from the API.
+The object definition in the event payload might be outdated by the time you process the event.Fetch the latest object from the API or retrieve the complete event from v2/events.
+The complete event payload can include extra details about the event.
 For example, the payload for a v1.billing.meter.error_report_triggered event includes information about the types and frequency of errors raised.

 SDK typingUntypedTyped